cursey/kanan/README.md

 4. Start Mabinogi.
 5. Run the batch file `kanan.bat` as an adminstrator.

+## Things to be aware of
+By default every script (mod) that comes with kanan is enabled by default.
+To disable a mod go into the ./scripts/ directory and delete it.
+There are no plans to make a more elaborate system than this at this time.

 ## Credits
 Credits to Blade3575 for the Bitmap font patch.